JokohamaDev/tinhtienvay/README.md

 - `0.1.2` - 2024/10/24 | Add new logic for promo interest & promo calculation.
 - `0.1.3` - 2024/10/25 | Add responsive css for boxes and texts.
 Fix logic for calculating decreasing payment.
 - `0.1.4` - 2024/10/28 | Add popup for About page, and button to show/hide it.
+- `0.2.0` - 2024/10/29 | Add styles for About page, adding QR & Paypal section.
+Clean the html head.